virtuous-sloth/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a husband to Nancy and a father to Alex and Matt.
+I am husband to Nancy and father to Alex and Matt.
 My vocation is as an information technology consultant.
 My educational background is in physics.